-Raphaël Girard is a Lecturer in Law at Exeter Law School, where he teaches Legal Foundations.
+Raphaël Girard is a Lecturer in Law at Exeter Law School, where he teaches constitutional and administrative law and convenes a module on democracy, law and populism.
 He comes to Exeter from the London School of Economics and Political Science (LSE), where he is a PhD candidate in law.
-He taught public law at the LSE Law Department from 2018 to 2020.
+He taught public law at the LSE Law School from 2018 to 2020.

-His main research areas include public law, constitutional law and constitutional theory.
+His main research areas include public law, constitutional law, comparative constitutional law and constitutional theory.
 He is particularly interested in populism, constitutionalism and democracy.

 Research group links

-- Main research areas: Public law; constitutional law; constitutional theory
+- Main research areas: Public law; constitutional law; comparative constitutional law; constitutional theory

 - Main themes: Populism; constitutionalism; democracy; courts